akka/akka-management/bootstrap-joining-demo/aws-api-ecs/README.md

 ![Identifying subnet IDs](screenshots/identify-subnet-ids.png)

-For the purposes of the demo we'll assume you're using your default VPC (the one AWS creates for you automatically), though this need not be the case.
+For the purposes of the demo we will assume you are using your default VPC (the one AWS creates for you automatically), though this need not be the case.

-Make a note of the IDs of the subnets that your VPC has.
+Assign the IDs of the subnets that your VPC has to an environment variable for use in step five.
 You'll need them in the following format for CloudFormation:

-`subnet-fd6f218a,subnet-2d73e606,subnet-9f2644c6,subnet-2c32b849,subnet-1eaa1512,subnet-a9e5dd93`
+`SUBNETS=subnet-fd6f218a,subnet-2d73e606,subnet-9f2644c6,subnet-2c32b849,subnet-1eaa1512,subnet-a9e5dd93`

-(don't use this literal value!)
+(Do not use this literal value!)

 # Step 5: Create and validate the cluster